Monthly Archives: February 2018

 Malcolm X

 The human character is a fascinating thing.
-We need to remember that we can grow, change, and become enlightened as we continue to live our lives while interacting with many different people.
-This is what some psychologists call the “growth mindset.”
-That is what happened to Malcolm.
-His story is a powerful testimony to the power of love which can change all of us for the better.
-So for the month of February, I like to continuously remember Malcolm X not only for his fiery message and outstanding rhetoric, but for the transformation of his spirit, which ultimately led to him to understand that racial reconciliation was possible.
+We must remember that we can grow, change, and become enlightened as we continue through life, learning from those around us.
+This is what some psychologists refer to as a “growth mindset.”
+That’s exactly what happened to Malcolm.
+His story is a powerful testimony to the transformative power of love—something that can change all of us for the better.